 - The leader may need to meet privately with this person to set ground rules.

 - The leader may need to gently correct the disruptive person in the group’s presence.

 - The leader may need to ask church authorities for help.

 - In an extreme situation, the group leader or church authorities may need to ask the disruptive person to stop attending the group’s meetings.

-If you are a leader, don’t think you are being rude if you correct someone.
+Don’t think you are being rude if you gently correct someone.
+Dealing with problems is part of your role as a small group leader.
 As Paul wrote, “Brothers, if someone is caught in a sin, you who are spiritual should restore him gently” (Galatians 6:1).
 As long as you speak courteously, you aren’t being rude.
 Rather, you are demonstrating love for the disruptive person and the group.

 Doug Britton, Bible-based Marriage and Family Therapist, has helped hundreds of thousands of people as a therapist, clinical director of a treatment center, seminar speaker, radio cohost, and author of over twenty books that show how to apply God's truths in your daily life.

 Copyright © 2019 Doug Britton.
 Permission granted to print for personal use.
 (Scripture verses are from the New International Version, copyright © 1984.)

 Save 20% on orders over $50.
 Discount is automatically applied in cart.